networknt/light-doc/content/en/tutorial/eventuate/developer/service-dev.md

 light-eventuate-4j consists of a scalable, distributed event store server and client libraries for frameworks like light-rest-4j, light-graphql-4j and light-hybrid-4.

-This tutorial is for developers who are interested in building services that leverage light-eventuate-4j framework for service to service communication.
+This tutorial is for developers who are interested in building services that leverage the light-eventuate-4j framework for service to service communication.
 If you want to work on the components in light-eventuate-4j, please follow this [tutorial][] to set up your working environment.

 Also, the following steps assume that you have docker installed on your computer.
 Your OS should be Linux or Mac.
-Windows these days are still not Docker friendly and there are some issue with docker-compose.
+Windows these days is still not Docker friendly and there are some issues with docker-compose.

 ### Setting DOCKER_HOST_IP for Mac

-You can install Mysql, Kafka individually and start them at OS level and it is the only option if you are using Windows.
+You can install Mysql, Kafka individually and start them at an OS level.
+This is the only option if you are using Windows.
 However, the most convenient way is to use docker-compose to run the application services and eventuate infrastructure
 services: Mysql, Zookeeper, Kafka and CDC server.